-The mission of supporting children, youth and their families to live healthy, happy and productive lives takes many partners and relationships.
+The mission of providing unwavering support for high-needs children, youth and families through personalized mental health services takes many partners and relationships.
 WAYS has a long history of local, provincial and national partnerships, memberships and affiliations.

 WAYS enters into formal service partnership agreements and educational partnerships.
 WAYS also proudly enters in a variety of Memberships and Affiliations.
 See our partnerships below.